NYULibraries/login/CONTRACT.md

 rails g migration AddLoginAccessTokenToUsers nyu_access_token:string
 ```

 This token allows you to interact with login's API.
-You will want to store this token when getting information from __NYU Libraries central login system__.
+You will want to store this token when getting information from NYU Libraries central login system.

 Alter the `User` model to include a method like this: